 All applicants are subject to approval from the University of Derby.
 The course will only run with a minimum of 15 enrolments.

-Pathway modules include Teaching English (Literacy), Teaching Maths, Teaching STEM Engineering, Teaching and Learning for Learners with Disabilities and Teaching Sport in the Post-14 Sector.
+Pathway modules include Teaching English (Literacy), Teaching Maths, Teaching STEM Engineering, Teaching and Learning for Inclusion, and Teaching Sport in the Post-14 Sector.

 Assessment is through coursework and an exciting range of assessment methods is used.
-These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual presentations and poster presentations.
+These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual and group presentations, and poster presentations.
 All assessment methods have been designed to focus on skills specific to the professional teacher, while incorporating key transferable skills.

 You are required to undertake research and write in an appropriate academic style, using Harvard Referencing systems.